MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/Training_protocol.md

 Once the mouse is able to correctly report the object location on > 60% of the trials you can now add in the distractor.

 # Training Stage 2: Adding a distractor object
+Once the mouse is able to get this consistently add in the distractor.
+You can do this by setting the distractor parameter to 1.0.
+Make sure that the distraction selection parameter is set to 4 this selects the single teardrop as the distractor.

+If the mouse is able to perform the task with greater that 70% then the mouse is trained